coder/redjet/README.md

 within the `Client` struct that may be changed before any Commands are issued.

-If you want synchronous command executation over the same connection, use the `Pipeline` method and consume the Result after each call to `Pipeline`.
+If you want synchronous command execution over the same connection, use the `Pipeline` method and consume the Result after each call to `Pipeline`.
 Storing a long-lived `Result` offers the same functionality as storing a long-lived connection.

 # Benchmarks